 Shoshanah has experience working with a wide age range of clients in a variety of settings and religious backgrounds.
 She has experience leading support, social and leadership groups and working with parents regarding parenting skills, abuse, self-esteem, and family issues.

 Shoshanah works for JCW as a victim’s service case manager, addressing client’s therapeutic and financial needs while guiding and supporting them on their journey to recovery and healthy relationships.
 She lives with her husband and three children in Miami.

 Mikee Soussan is a mother of two living in the greater Jerusalem area.
 She grew up in New Jersey and moved to Israel on her own at the age of 16.
-She served as an officer in the IDF for three years before getting married and moving on to study in Bar Ilan University School of Social Work.
+She served as an officer in the IDF for three years before getting married and moving on to study in Bar Ilan University School of Criminology and Clinical Psychology.